 The organization level presents a nice way to keep these activities organized while also giving individuals their own “walled off” account.
 This removes reseller dangers like one customer seeing content related to a different customer while still giving them a way to login and manage aspects of the service themselves.
 For resellers that are doing all the legwork, for example only giving their clients the stream information for the encoder so they can broadcast, the organization level still includes benefits for them.
 For example, it will be much easier to get analytics for an account’s activities or to use viewer tracking features.
 Those viewer tracking features can benefit both internal use cases, such as tracking completion rates for compliance training, and external use cases, such as qualifying leads through see their engagement with assets.

 The organization feature simplifies internal processes for managing video content, while still allowing for flexibility in delivery and management of assets.
+It allows users to quickly change between an internal facing enterprise video platform to an external facing live event streaming solution.
 Want a group of employees to be in charge of their departments training material?
 Need engineers to work cross functional across accounts to manage resources?
 The organization feature aims to address this while the SSO admin access makes it simpler for admins to login to accounts.

 Interested in expanding your video strategy and looking for some advice to take advantage of the organization approach?
 Read our Definitive Guide to Enterprise Video eBook to get some inspiration and unlock some of the innovation happening around online video delivery.